qwik-resume/qwik-resume/LINT.md

 ## [`sort-keys`](https://eslint.org/docs/latest/rules/sort-keys)
 - **What it does:** Requires object keys to be sorted.
 - **Why:** Sorting keys can make the code more readable and easier to maintain.
+- Leaving this as "off" since there are often times when it makes more sense to view keys in non-alphanumeric order

 ## [`sort-imports`](https://eslint.org/docs/latest/rules/sort-imports)
 - **What it does:** Enforces a convention in the sorting of `import` statements.